InVivo in talks to acquire French agribusiness peer Soufflet

 ($1 = 0.8220 euros)

-Reporting by Sybille de La Hamaide and Gus Trompiz; editing by Philippa Fletcher and Elaine Hardcastle
+Reporting by Sybille de La Hamaide and Gus Trompiz; additional reporting by Gwenaelle Barzic; editing by Philippa Fletcher and Elaine Hardcastle

 Our Standards: The Thomson Reuters Trust Principles.